Xpro34/ZetTools/README.md

 </a>
 </div>

-# Zenless tools will allow you to play H0Y0Verse and zzz games with pleasure and comfort.
+# Zenless tools will allow you to play ZZZ and H0Y0Verse games with pleasure and comfort.

 Features: